Last updated on June 26th, 2020 at 03:23 pm

 Heat can be to the detriment of high porosity hair.
 It’s already damaged due to the gaps and holes on the cuticle layer.
 When washing your hair, do so in cool water and make your final rinse a cool one to encourage your cuticle to close down.
 Allow your hair to air dry or use nothing more than a very cool shot of air.

-Here are some additional resources from around the web that provide great information for those with high porosity hair:
+There are additional resources on the web with great information for those with high porosity hair.
+Just do a search on Google or on Youtube for more visual help.